Universal-Basic-Compute/stride/README.md

 ## Contact

-For questions or support, please contact: support@therapykin.ai
+For questions or support, please contact: support@stridecoaching.ai